satori-com/satori-video-sdk-cpp/docs/reference.md

 The `nlohmann::json` class is part of the **basic json** API in the [JSON for Modern C++](https://nlohmann.github.io/json/index.html) library.

-The framework invokes the callback during initialization, so that you can set up initial conditions.
+The SDK invokes the callback during initialization, so that you can set up initial conditions.
+It also invokes the callback whenever it receives a message in the control channel.

 To send a configuration to the configuration callback, run your bot with the `--config <inline_json>` or `--config-file <json_file_name>` runtime parameters.